luci/recipes-py/README.recipes.md

 Look at the "deadline" section of https://chromium.googlesource.com/infra/luci/luci-py/+/HEAD/client/LUCI_CONTEXT.md to see how this works.

+If the new deadline would be later than the old deadline (if any), the deadline will not be updated, making this a no-op.
+For example, if `api.time.timeout(timedelta(minutes=10))` is used in a builder that has a 5-minute execution timeout, it will not have any effect.

 &mdash; **def [utcnow](/recipe_modules/time/api.py#217)(self):**

 Returns current UTC time as a datetime.datetime.